Advertisement

 • While patient is lying down, raise the impaired arm Arm The arm, or “upper arm” in common usage, is the region of the upper limb that extends from the shoulder to the elbow joint and connects inferiorly to the forearm through the cubital fossa.
 It is divided into 2 fascial compartments (anterior and posterior).
 Arm: Anatomy above the patient and release.

 • In patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
-Clinician–Patient Relationship with conversion disorder, the arm Arm The arm, or “upper arm” in common usage, is the region of the upper limb that extends from the shoulder to the elbow joint and connects inferiorly to the forearm through the cubital fossa.
+Clinician–Patient Relationship with functional neurological symptom disorder, the arm Arm The arm, or “upper arm” in common usage, is the region of the upper limb that extends from the shoulder to the elbow joint and connects inferiorly to the forearm through the cubital fossa.
 It is divided into 2 fascial compartments (anterior and posterior).
 Arm: Anatomy will not hit the face.

 Tremor Tremor Cyclical movement of a body part that can represent either a physiologic process or a manifestation of disease.
 Intention or action tremor, a common manifestation of cerebellar diseases, is aggravated by movement.
 In contrast, resting tremor is maximal when there is no attempt at voluntary movement, and occurs as a relatively frequent manifestation of parkinson disease.
 Myotonic Dystrophies Distraction Tremor Tremor Cyclical movement of a body part that can represent either a physiologic process or a manifestation of disease.
 Intention or action tremor, a common manifestation of cerebellar diseases, is aggravated by movement.
 In contrast, resting tremor is maximal when there is no attempt at voluntary movement, and occurs as a relatively frequent manifestation of parkinson disease.
 Myotonic Dystrophies intensity decreases.